LittleFish-Coder/LittleFish-Coder/README.md

 ## Currently Working On

 - Graph Neural Network on forgery detection
-- Generative AI for pose translation
+- Generative AI for pose2img translation
-- Object detection for traffic and sports events
+- Object detection for sports events

 ## Internship Experience

 **TSMC (Jun.
 2022 - Jan.
 2023):**
-I worked as a DevOps intern in TSMC.
-I am responsible for developing a frontend application for the internal use of the company.
-I also developed a backend application to support the frontend application.
+I worked as a DevOps intern at TSMC.
+I am responsible for developing a front-end application for the internal use of the company.
+I also created a backend application to support the frontend application.

 ## Projects